THE FOLLOWING represents a distillation of many article segments - past and present - spread across mcmanweb ...

 In depression, lack of dopamine, among other things, would account for lack of pleasure.
 In mania, too much dopamine is viewed as rocket fuel.

-Serotonin (5HT) is synthesized in the neuron from the amino acid tryptophan, which is converted to 5HTP, then to serotonin.
+Serotonin (5HT) is best known for its antidepressant effect.
+The neurotransmitter is synthesized in the neuron from the amino acid tryptophan, which is converted to 5HTP, then to serotonin.
 It is released into the synapse in a similar fashion to norepinephrine.
 Serotonin has some 17 different types and subtypes of receptors, which underscores its importance as a neurotransmitter.
 Serotonin-producing neurons project from the raphe nucleus in the brainstem to the basal ganglia, frontal cortex, hypothalamus and limbic system, and down the spinal cord.
 Serotonin is also found in the GI tract, thus implicating itself in a host of functions, from mood to anxiety to sleep (serotonin makes melatonin, which regulates sleep) to sexual response to food craving and (in)digestion.

 A presynaptic transporter sucks up excess serotonin from the synapse in preparation for the next release of the neurotransmitter.
 SSRI antidepressants are believed to work by binding to this reuptake pump, thus keeping more serotonin in circulation.
 Were this completely true, however, antidepressants would have an immediate effect, instead of taking at least two weeks to start making an impression and another two to six weeks to achieve full clinical benefit.